skoellen/mix-designer/README.md

 You can install it, start writing styles with preprocessors like Sass or Less or use it to combine your javascript.

-Your work should be easily transgerable to a Laravel App and its frontend.
+Your work should be easily transferable to a Laravel App and its frontend.

 # Installation

-You can install the mix designer for a new project with:
+You can install the Mix Designer for a new project with:

 ```bash
 composer create-project skoellen/mix-designer new-project